 Chelsea M. Childs

-Prior to joining Ropes & Gray in 2019, Chelsea was an associate at another large international law firm where her clients included U.S. registered investment companies, investment advisers, and independent board members.
+Prior to joining Ropes & Gray in 2019, Chelsea practiced at another large international law firm, where her clients included U.S. registered investment companies, investment advisers, and independent board members.

-- Advises clients on investment company registration and status issues under the Investment Company Act on 1940.
+- Advises clients on investment company registration and status issues under the Investment Company Act of 1940.

 - Advises clients on SEC filings for U.S. registered funds, including registration statements, shareholder reports, exemptive applications, and proxy statements.